Greg4cr/sbse-sigsoft-standard/README.md

 ### Desirable
 <checklist name="Desirable">

+- [ ] Sound and novel work, support extension of current thinking into a diverse range of new directions.
 - [ ] Explain whether the study explores a new problem type (or a new area within an existing problem space), or how it reproduces, replicates, or improves upon prior work.
 - [ ] Explain in detail how subjects or datasets were collected/chosen to mitigate selection bias and improve the generalization of findings.
 - [ ] Describe the main features of the subjects used to run and evaluate the optimization approach(es) and discuss what characterizes the different instances in terms of "hardness".